grokify/elastirad-ruby/README.md

 ## License

 Elastirad is available under an MIT-style license.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE.md](LICENSE.md) for details.

 Elastirad &copy; 2014-2016 by John Wang